davidwushi1145/GIL-DDI/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+The code is distributed under the CC BY-NC-SA 4.0 License.
+See [LICENSE](LICENSE) for more information.

 ## Citation